 Small companies can also become a serious player in the agricultural market.
 A small company can buy a farm share and a farmer will supply product only to them during the season.
 As for benefit for a farmer - he/she will have a stable work and funding, as for consumers - they will have high-quality products each season at a reasonable price.
 Farmer and consumer will create a smart contract where all necessary terms will be agreed.
 No expensive intermediaries and additional services.

 Proper quality control using the Internet of Things

 Monitoring the quality of animals and crops is also a very important process for all farmers and here the Internet of Things can help and make it's contribution.
 Irrigation amount, soil quality, the number of deleterious pests, the number of cow heads and so on can be monitored using the connection between special sensors and appropriate software installed on tablets or smartphones.

 What about blockchain?
 All this data can be stored in blockchain, and information about animals breeding process and crops cultivation from the beginning to the end will be available for consumers.
 Sensors send all data automatically to the cloud where everything is kept in blockchain.
-Keep in mind that apart from hardware you need to have an agricultural software, and you can study our experience in the fishery, crops cultivation, and cattle breeding.
+Keep in mind that apart from hardware you need to have an agricultural software, and you can study our experience by examining our Case Study: How We Created A Web Solution for Fishery, experience in app for farm development, and cattle breeding.

 Agriculture blockchain startups

 Finally, what about successful projects that used blockchain technology in agriculture?
 Check out some examples.